diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Index/Indices

-An index is an inventory of all the files on a volume; it allows the data to be searched quickly via the index instead of the operating system "find commands".
+An index is an inventory of all the files on a volume; it allows the data to be searched quickly via the index instead of the operating system's "find commands".
 Both  **indexes**  and  **indices**  have the same meaning, and are the plural of index, although indices is usually preferred in a technical context.

 - You can have multiple inventories/indices of a storage volume at different times.
 - Indices typically contain directory name, file name, file size, creation date, modify date, owner, etc.